Leica M Typ 262 vs Olympus E-M1 II

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the M Typ 262) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M Typ 262 and the E-M1 II have been discontinued, but can regularly be found used on eBay.
-The M Typ 262 was replaced by the Leica M10, while the E-M1 II was followed by the Olympus E-M1 III.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the M Typ 262 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is the Leica M Typ 262 better than the Olympus E-M1 II or vice versa?
 The listing below highlights the relative strengths of the two models.